 You may stay in Speakers League until you graduate high school, or turn 19, whichever is later.

-There is a one-time, non-refundable, $75 registration/materials fee per child when you join a Homeschool Speakers League club.
+There is a one-time, non-refundable, $75 registration/materials fee per child when you join a Speakers League club through this website.
 Dues, if paid annually, are $320.
 If you would prefer a month-to-month arrangement, you may opt to pay dues of $30 per month, year-round, until you withdraw from the club.

 All of our dues are essentially annual.
 So, for example, for certain clubs you can either pay $320 per year all at once, or $360 per year in $30/month increments.
 There are three reasons: